InvokeAwesome/Aevum/doc/plot-outline.md

 ## Chapter 1
 Story opens with a <normal?> day with Grace.
 We learn enough about her to understand where she is in life, and especially her obsession with isekai.

-(Needs serious profluence!)
+The narrative is written in verse, including character dialogue.

 Near the end of the first chapter, she's lying in bed and starts to think about life.
 She's mulling over her recent acceptance of the reality that the world is